Liv Ullmann

-Liv Johanne Ullmann (born 16 December 1938) is a Norwegian actress and film director.
-Recognised as one of the greatest European actresses of all time, Ullmann is known as the muse and frequent partner of filmmaker Ingmar Bergman.
+Liv Johanne Ullmann (born 16 December 1938) is a Norwegian actress and filmmaker.
+Recognised as one of the greatest European actresses of all time, Ullmann is known as the muse and frequent collaborator of filmmaker Ingmar Bergman, whom she dated for five years.
 She acted in many of his films, including Persona (1966), Cries and Whispers (1972), Scenes from a Marriage (1973), The Passion of Anna (1969), and Autumn Sonata (1978).